thismustbevernon/sound-pad-memory-game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 Given more time, I'd add user-selectable difficulty levels, the ability to play the game for as long as the user wishes (the user can determine the pattern's length, which might be unlimited).
 I would also like to add a scoreboard that shows the length of the longest pattern the user has learned.
 Another interesting feature would be to include a volume slider to control the volume of the sounds from within the game itself.
 This would greatly sharpen my javascript skills.
-To be able to play the game on a mobile device, I would tweak the html and CSS to make it more responsive.
+To be able to play the game on a mobile device, I would tweak the HTML and CSS to make it more responsive.
 Also to make it more interesting, I would add a feature where the computer generates a whole pattern of beats then the player tries to replicate the entire pattern.
 Some extra features like backgound images and button animations would be amazing to add.